Vaccine Clinics & Resources

 Vaccine Distribution and Providers

-- Find Out if it's Your Turn to Receive the COVID-19 Vaccine in PA (PA Department of Health)
+- COVID-19 Vaccine Providers (PA Department of Health)

 - Pennsylvania Vaccine Phases and Provider Map (PA Department of Health)

-- See How the Vaccine Rollout is Going in Your State (New York Times)
+- See How the Vaccine Rollout is Going in Your State (The New York Times)

 Vaccine Product Information